Inria-Prosecco/StarMalloc/README.md

 tl;dr:
 - `make lib -j $CORES` produces `out/*.so` files;
 - `OTHERFLAGS="--admit_smt_queries true" make lib -j $CORES` produces `out/*.so` files while skipping most of the verification effort.

+## CI

+As of 2024-06-19, StarMalloc is actively maintained.
+Several CI checks are in place:
+- An internal CI job is run daily to check whether using last versions of F\*, Steel and KaRaMeL breaks the build.
+- Pull requests are required to contribute to the main branch.
+Several checks are run before merging:
+  + Verification, extraction and compilation of the extracted files must work (`starmalloc` job).
+  + Compilation of the shipped pre-extracted C files (`dist/`) must work (`starmalloc-light` job).
+  + Light build relies on pre-extracted C files.
+    To ensure light build and full build remain consistent, pre-extracted C files (`dist/`) must be up-to-date (`check-dist` job) with respect to the full build output.
+  + Light build with `VENDOR=1` relies on vendored C files, so that Steel and KaRaMeL are not required.
+    To ensure light build and full build remain consistent, vendored C files (`vendor/`) must be up-to-date (`check-vendor` job) with respect to the full build inputs (that is, the content of Steel and KaRaMeL packages).

 ## Benchmarks